To purchase any of my books, please visit the following websites:

 (This book is out of print, unfortuately, although some used copies may be available on Amazon. )

 The often life-saving gift of sponsorship carries a powerful message for all of those in recovery and is especially compelling for anyone new to recovery.
 This is a moving and hope-filled book that explains the role of sponsorship and the important role it plays in recovery.

 This book helps newcomers in recovery as well as longtime veterans of Twelve Step programs understand how sponsorship ends isolation and strengthens the connection to a supportive fellowship.
-This one is no longer in print but used copies can be found.

 Turn to these daily reflections for simple, inspiring wisdom about creating and maintaining inner peace.
 Written without Twelve Step program language, these meditations are reminders for us to give our full attention to today, listen more closely, understand that pain is inevitable but suffering is optional, and that there is something to learn from each experience.
 A book filled with hope for us or someone needing a special gift.

 Simple Rules for Lifelong Contentment.
 Tending our relationships is our highest calling as human beings.
 All of our relationships—with loved ones, coworkers, neighbors, and even strangers—provide opportunities for us to not only enrich our lives but also to create a more nurturing world.
 Drawing from my own life experiences and lessons learned the hard way, this book offers wise counsel about what helps and what hinders relationships.
 The insights are at once familiar and revealing, reminding us of simple truths we inherently know but need to rediscover for ourselves again and again.